Last updated: 1 Jul, 2021

-Step 1: First create a PetRescue account (and join the awesome community of pet lovers!).
+Step 1: First create a free PetRescue account (and join the awesome community of pet lovers!).
 By doing this you can:

 Set up pet alerts to get an instant notification as soon as a pet that matches your criteria becomes available

 Save a list of your favourite pets and track updates on their adoption status!

 Click on the “Menu” bar on the left-hand side of your screen and click “Adopter Profile” under “My Account”.

 Click on "Adopter profile" to edit/add information on your adopter profile

 Here you can edit or add information about your adopter profile.
 We recommend adding as much information as possible, as rescue organisations read this to determine whether you’d be the best fit for the pet.
 Since you only need one profile to enquire for pets on PetRescue, this is a huge time-saver if you are applying for multiple pets.